sriemer/fix-linux-mouse/README.md

 ```

 This config is exactly what we need.
 Just enable the gpm service in your
-services manager (e.g. with YaST2) and your PS/2 capable USB mouse will
+services manager (e.g. with YaST2) and your PS/2 capable USB mouse should
 work on your VTs.

+Note: For some models a reboot is required first to get them into PS/2 mode.

 The supported mouse protocols/types can be displayed with the following command
 executed as root: